Polly Namaye: Career

 Namaye worked as a school teacher in Kyenjojo District for a period of six months, until September 2007.
 She then switched careers and became a policewoman in 2007.
 Her basic police training, which involved academics, the law and internship, lasted until December 2008.

 From January 2009 until April 2014, at the rank of Senior Superintendent of Police, she served as the regional police spokesperson for Mbarara Municipality.
 In April 2014, she was transferred to police head office in the Office of the Commissioner of Police.
 There, at the rank of Acting Assistant Commissioner of Police, she was appointed the Deputy-in-Command for the Press and Public Relations Office.

 In 2016, Namaye was promoted to the rank of Assistant Commissioner of Police.
+As of 2023, she was a commissioner of police and a deputy spokesperson of the Uganda Police Force.

 Family

-Polly Namaye Bangambaki is married to Alfred Bangambaki and they are the parents of three children.
+Polly Namaye Bangambaki is married to Alfred Bangambaki and they are the parents of two children.